Irell & Manella LLP - The Inside View

 Offers: undisclosed

 Matching faces to names is one of the key roles of Irell's summer program – attendees are encouraged to work with as many attorneys as possible to see everything from depositions and trials.
-Day to day work is complemented by formal programs with exciting titles like 'Legends of the Firm' and 'Trademark Year in Review.'
+Day-to-day work is complemented by formal programs with exciting titles like 'Intellectual Property at Irell’ and 'Trademark Year in Review.'
 Pro bono is another key aspect of the summer – adoption proceedings are one of the most common options.

 Weekend retreats and dinners are a means for attorneys to get to know summers.
 Successful candidates will be those who've thrown themselves into everything, and in doing so have shown off their professionalism, ability and judgment.

-Notable events: Beach parties, karaoke, rock climbing, cooking classes, grilled cheese and beer tastings.
+Notable events: Summer parties, karaoke, rock climbing, cooking classes, grilled cheese and beer tastings.

 Top tips for this stage: